da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 The Federation service should claim:

-	--started Federation service---
+	--started Synchronize service---
-	--ended Federation service---
+	--ended Synchronize service---

+Also you can control working rules by typing

+    iqstat

+Please be sure having only one synchronizing job!

-What it does is:
+What it does is (same as being fired by the gridFacade as client action):

 1. Takes into account given forbidden nodes settings stored by CB after registry of AIP.
 1. Asks all Servers on your Grid for their already stored items.
 Measured by counting items sizes beneath "aip" folders and on longterm storage resources (which have are be member of resgroup lza).